 There was a session dedicated to calcium in the transition cow with four invited presentations related to the topic.
-The last presentation “Use of oral calcium for treatment of hypocalcemia and effects on health and production”, presented by J.A.A.
+The last presentation “Use of oral calcium for the treatment of hypocalcemia and effects on health and production”, presented by J.A.A.
 McArt from Cornell University was very interesting from a practical standpoint.
 Her research was on the use of calcium treatments on cows post-calving.
 She indicated that IV calcium should only be used for treating clinical milk fever cows or down cows.
 Her research indicated that treating subclinical milk fever cows with IV calcium actually resulted in delaying the cows return to normal calcium status following a brief increase in blood calcium.
 She presented additional research on the use of calcium boluses post-calving.
 This research showed that the use of calcium boluses on all cows is not recommended as this treatment may harm normal calcium status recovery in some cows.
 Her research indicated little to no positive effect on giving boluses to first lactation heifers at calving, and the best responses were on third and greater lactation cows with a history of high production or previous history of milk fever issues.

 The best treatment for milk fever; is to prevent milk fever issues with a good dry cow and prefresh cow feeding program, utilizing Agri-King’s exclusive PCI and constantly monitoring prefresh cows’ urine pH.

 There were a lot of presentations related to fat and lipids, However, I want to concentrate on work from Dr. Adam Lock’s research group at Michigan State University.
 There were multiple presentations from this group.
 There were two main areas that are of interest in their work: